dylanhernandez1/Whats_In_The_Fridge/README.md

 4. In Routes.jsx, if your path requires props, you must manually add the prop in MyApp.jsx in the `const allProps` section
 5. Use path `"/"` as a template if you are passing props

+## SPRINT 2 HELPER

+1. If your container is overlapping with the toolbar, the toolbar is 80px wide so have margin-left: 80px;

 ## React icons

 **Link:** https://react-icons.github.io/react-icons/